Network and Remote Access

 Reviewing and approving internet destinations for each program.

 Network permissions are per-program and per-destination.
 Approving 93.184.216.34 for curl does not allow wget to connect to the same address — each program must have its own approved destinations.
+Root Lock by HeartSuite approves specific IPv4 and IPv6 addresses — not CIDR ranges, hostnames, or wildcards.

-Using the Internet Access Queue
+Using the Internet Access queue

 • Program — the full path and package metadata (name, version, description, maintainer)